devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 > “Think of a Widget as a visual component (or a component that interacts with the visual aspect of an application).” [(Boelens 2018b)](https://medium.com/flutter-community/widget-state-buildcontext-inheritedwidget-898d671b7956)

-Let’s have look at an example, this app displays an endless feed of Wisdoms combined with vaguely thought provoking stock images:
+Let’s have look at an example, this app displays an endless feed of Wisdoms combined with vaguely thought-provoking stock images:

 ![Wisgen Widgets](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-widgets.png)

 *Figure 8: Wisgen Widgets [(Faust 2019)](https://github.com/Fasust/wisgen)*

 As you can see, all UI-Components of the app are Widgets.
-From high level stuff like the App-Bar and the ListView down to to the granular things like texts and buttons (I did not highlight every Widget on screen to keep the figure from becoming over crowded).
+From high-level stuff like the App-Bar and the ListView down to to the granular things like texts and buttons (I did not highlight every Widget on the screen to keep the figure from becoming overcrowded).
 In code, the build method of a card Widget would look something like this:

 ``` dart
 @override